2011 census of India: Religious demographics

-The religious data on India Census 2011 was released by the Government of India on 25 August 2015.
-Hindus are 79.8% (966.3 million) while Sikhs are 20.8 million comprising 1.72% of the population, Muslims are 14.23% (172.2 million) in India. and Christians are 2.30% (28.7 million).
-According to the 2011 Census of India, there are 57,264 Parsis in India.
+The religious data on India census 2011 was released by the Government of India on 25 August 2015.
+Hindus are 79.8% (966.3 million) while Sikhs are 20.8 million comprising 1.72% of the population, Muslims are 14.23% (172.2 million) in India and Christians are 2.30% (28.7 million).
+According to the 2011 census of India, there are 57,264 Parsis in India.
 For the first time, a "No religion" category was added in the 2011 census.
-2.87 million were classified as people belonging to "No Religion" in India in the 2011 census 0.24% of India's population of 1.21 billion.
+2.87 million were classified as people belonging to "No Religion" in India in the 2011 census, 0.24% of India's population of 1.21 billion.
 Given below is the decade-by-decade religious composition of India until the 2011 census.
 There are six religions in India that have been awarded "National Minority" status – Muslims, Christians, Sikhs, Jains, Buddhists and Parsis.
 Sunnis, Shias, Bohras, Agakhanis and Ahmadiyyas were identified as sects of Islam in India.
-As per 2011 census, six major faiths- Hindus, Muslims, Christians, Sikhs, Buddhists, Jains make up over 99.4% of India's 1.21 billion population, while "other religions, persuasions" (ORP) count is 8.2 million.
-Among the ORP faiths, six faiths- 4.957 million-strong Sarnaism, 1.026 million-strong Gond, 506,000-strong Sari, Donyi-Polo (302,000) in Arunachal Pradesh, Sanamahism (222,000) in Manipur, Khasi (138,000) in Meghalaya dominate.
+As per 2011 census, six major faiths – Hindus, Muslims, Christians, Sikhs, Buddhists, Jains make up over 99.4% of India's 1.21 billion population, while "other religions, persuasions" (ORP) count is 8.2 million.
+Among the ORP faiths, six faiths – 4.957 million-strong Sarnaism, 1.026 million-strong Gond, 506,000-strong Sari, Donyi-Polo (302,000) in Arunachal Pradesh, Sanamahism (222,000) in Manipur, Khasi (138,000) in Meghalaya dominate.
 Maharashtra is having the highest number of non-religious in the country with 9,652 such people, followed by Kerala.

-Population trends for major religious groups in India (1951–2011)

 Language demographics

-Hindi is the most widely spoken language in northern parts of India.
-The Indian census takes the widest possible definition of "Hindi" as a broad variety of "Hindi languages".
-According to 2011 Census, 57.1% of Indian population know Hindi, in which 43.63% of Indian people have declared Hindi as their native language or mother tongue.
+The 2011 Census of India reported 121 languages having over 10,000 speakers, constituting 1.20 billion (~99%) of the population, consolidated from 1,369 classified and 1,474 unclassified forms out of 19,569 raw mother tongue entries recorded from respondents.
+Out of 121 languages, 22 languages designated as scheduled language of India, which spoken by 96.71 percent of population as mother tongue.
 The language data was released on 26 June 2018.
-Bhili/Bhilodi was the most spoken unscheduled language with 10.4 million speakers, followed by Gondi with 2.9 million speakers.
-96.71% of India's population speaks one of the 22 scheduled languages as their mother tongue in the 2011 census.
+As per census, 57.1% of Indian population know Hindi, in which 43.63% of Indian people have declared Hindi as their native language or mother tongue.
+However, the census takes the widest possible definition of "Hindi" as a broad variety of "Hindi languages" which is widely spoken language in northern parts of India.
+Hindi is the fastest growing language of India, followed by Kashmiri in the second place, with Meitei (officially called Manipuri) as well as Gujarati, in the third place, and Bengali in the fourth place, according to the 2011 census of India.

 The 2011 census report on bilingualism and trilingualism, which provides data on the two languages in order of preference in which a person is proficient other than the mother tongue, was released in September 2018.
 The number of bilingual speakers in India is 314.9 million, which is 26% of the population in 2011.
 7% of Indian population is trilingual.
 Hindi, Bengali speakers are India's least multilingual groups.

-Numbers regarding languages spoken available in the 2011 Indian Census data may not reflect actual data in India due to how the data was collected, with participants being allowed to give any response they wished for what languages they spoke.